2019 Liga Futebol Amadora Terceira Divisão

-2019 Liga Futebol Amadora Terceira Divisão (often referred to as the LFA Terceira Divisão) is Third-highest division of the Liga Futebol Amadora and third-highest overall in the Timorense football league system.
+2019 Liga Futebol Amadora Terceira Divisão (often referred to as the LFA Terceira Divisão) was the inaugural season of the third-highest division of the Liga Futebol Amadora, and third-highest overall in the Timorense football league system.

-Clubs that participated in the 2019 season
+Clubs (2019)

-The following 11 clubs competed in the 2019 Liga Futebol Amadora Terceira Divisão, as Emmanuel FC and AS Marca were finally promoted to Liga Futebol Amadora Segunda Divisão.
+The following 11 clubs competed in the 2019 Liga Futebol Amadora Terceira Divisão, as Emmanuel and Marca were promoted to Liga Futebol Amadora Segunda Divisão.